davisdude/mlib/README.md

 To use MLib, simply place [mlib.lua](mlib.lua) inside the desired folder in your project.
 Then use the `require 'path.to.mlib'` to use any of the functions.

 ##Examples
+If you don't have [LÖVE](https://love2d.org/) installed, you can download the .zip of the demo from the [Executables](Examples/Executables) folder and extract and run the .exe that way.
-You can see some examples of the code in action [here](https://github.com/davisdude/mlib/tree/master/Examples/).
+You can see some examples of the code in action [here](Examples).
 All examples are done using the *awesome* engine of [LÖVE](https://love2d.org/).
-To run them properly, download the [.love file](https://github.com/davisdude/mlib/blob/master/Examples/Shapes.love) and install LÖVE to your computer.
+To run them properly, download the [.love file](Examples/LOVE) and install LÖVE to your computer.
 After that, make sure you set .love files to open with "love.exe".
 For more, see [here](https://love2d.org/).